acemod/ACE3/docs/wiki/feature/atragmx.md

 - *The AtragMx accepts only **G1 ballistic coefficient**.*
 - *G7 ballistic coefficient can be converted, for example, with the online [JBM Ballistics Calculators](http://www.jbmballistics.com/cgi-bin/jbmgf-5.1.cgi)*.
+- *For a better accuracy, a Ballistic Coefficient vs. Distance Interpolation table can be used: `Options` - `Drag Coef Table` (Horus manual p.22)*
 - Optionally, `Save Gun` and `Done` in the `GunList`.